d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   After invoking either `C-c C--' or `C-c C-+', you can continue to decrement or increment the same set of numbered variables by repeating with `-' and `+'.

 [Context Menu] See section Context Menu

+Macro Expansion
+───────────────

+  Recent versions of SWI-Prolog include a pre-processing mechanism called /Prolog macros/, implemented in `library(macros)'.
+It provides a convenient way for computing terms at compile time and using them in code.

+  Macros are defined using special rules with `#define(Macro, Replacement)' head terms.
+Then, when SWI-Prolog reads a term of the form `#(Macro)' during compilation, it invokes the macro replacement rule and uses the expanded term instead.

+  Sweep can replace macro invocations with their expansions.
+To expand a macro in your source code, use the following command:

+  Command: sweeprolog-expand-macro-at-point
+        Replace the Prolog macro invocation starting at point with its expansion.

+  You can call this command with point on the `#' macro indicator to expand the macro inline.
+To undo the expansion, use `C-/' (`undo').

+  With Context Menu mode enabled, you can also expand macros by right-clicking on the `#' and selecting `Expand Macro' from the context menu.
+See also [Context Menu].

+[Context Menu] See section Context Menu